JC118711/BFOR643-VirusTotal-IR-Analysis/README.md

 - Enriches data by assigning a risk level (HIGH, MEDIUM, LOW) based on malicious detection counts
 - Results are sorted by malicious detection count in descending order
 - Output is saved as a `.csv` file in the `results/` folder

-*(Teammate: explain how data is structured or formatted in the CSV file)*

 ### 🔹 Visualization